Improving accessibility

 photo4

-Tactile paving helps the visually impaired enter our branches.
+Tactile paving helps customers with visual disabilities enter our branches.

 photo5

-ATM handsets provide voice guidance for the visually impaired.
+ATM handsets provide voice guidance for customers with visual disabilities.

 photo6